Ceejaymar/weather-app/README.md

 Rename the `demo-config-keys.js` file to `secret-keys.js`.

 Open the `secret-keys.js` file and edit the variables for clientId and clientSecret with your information.
-If you do not have credentials, sign up for a Aeris Weather account [here](https://www.aerisweather.com/).
+If you do not have credentials, sign up for an Aeris Weather account [here](https://www.aerisweather.com/).

 Save and close file.